-1.5 General requirements for hang gliders
+1.5 General Requirements for Hang Gliders

-1.5.1 Definitions of hang gliders, as per General section.
+1.5.1 Definitions of hang gliders

-A glider capable of being carried, foot launched and landed solely by the use of the pilot's legs.
+The General Section.of the FAI Sporting Code defines a hang glider as a glider capable of being carried, foot launched and landed solely by the use of the pilot's legs.

-1.5.1.1 Hang glider classes
+1.5.2 Hang Glider Classes

-Class 1: Hang gliders having a rigid primary structure with pilot weight-shift as the sole method of control, and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.
+• Class 1: Hang gliders having a rigid primary structure with pilot weight-shift as the sole method of control, and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.
 Subsidiary controls affecting trim and/or drag are permitted, but only if they operate symmetrically.

-Class 2: Hang gliders having a rigid primary structure with movable aerodynamic surfaces as the primary method of control, and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.

-Class 3: Hang gliders having no rigid primary structure (paragliders), and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.

-Note: Paraglider Line Strength Requirements are set out in Chapter 12.

-Class 4: Hang gliders that are unable to demonstrate consistent ability to safely take-off and/or land in nil-wind conditions, but otherwise are capable of being launched and landed by the use of the pilots legs.

-Class 5 Hang gliders having a rigid primary structure with movable aerodynamic surfaces as the primary method of control in the role axis and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.
+- Class 2: Hang gliders having a rigid primary structure with movable aerodynamic surfaces as the primary method of control, and which are able to demonstrate consistent ability to safely take-off and land in nilwind conditions. - Class 3: Hang gliders having no rigid primary structure (paragliders), and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions. - Note: Paraglider Line Strength Requirements are set out in Chapter 12. - Class 4: Hang gliders that are unable to demonstrate consistent ability to safely take-off and/or land in nilwind conditions, but otherwise are capable of being launched and landed by the use of the pilots legs. - Class 5 Hang gliders having a rigid primary structure with movable aerodynamic surfaces as the primary method of control in the role axis and which are able to demonstrate consistent ability to safely take-off and land in nil-wind conditions.
 No pilot fairings are permitted.
 No pilot surrounding structures are permitted, apart from a harness and control frame.

-1.5.2 Start of paraglider flight
+1.5.3 Start of paraglider flight